Charmacost/Charmacost/README.md

 🎮 **D2S**
 My non-commercial fandom-of-sorts for Destiny 2.
 The plan has changed significantly since I attempted this a year ago so here it is:

-D2S is a website that will hold basic information regardly weekly acitivites in the game and use the Destiny 2 API to list and update the appropriate material whilst displaying my articles on the best strategies for those activities.
+D2S is a website that will hold basic information regarding weekly activities in the game and use the Destiny 2 API to list and update the appropriate material whilst displaying my articles on the best strategies for those activities.

 This project is meant for my friends however a website is a good challenge to spice things up.